Redislabs-Solution-Architects/redis-vss-getting-started/README.md

 The enclosed Jupyter notebook demonstrates how to do semantic searches on unstructured data using vector similarity and Redis.
 It covers:

-- Generating vector embeddings for text data using SentenceTransformers
+- Generating vector embeddings for text data using Amazon Titan and or SentenceTransformers
 - Storing JSON documents containing text and vector embeddings in Redis
 - Creating a RediSearch index on the JSON data
 - Performing semantic searches using vector similarity queries